amezh/ueEntity_Support/static/markdown/docs/components/BPComponent.md

 };
 ```

-if you have a reference to the _Bag_  (which you will in systems loop functions), you may also use _GetCustomComponent_ function from the same BP library to get your component by name.
+If you have a reference to the _Bag_  (which you will in systems loop functions), you may also use _GetCustomComponent_ function from the same BP library to get your component by name.